-We have 140 schools in the Greater London area participating in First Give throughout the academic year in 2016/2017.
-This means you might be contacted by more than one school, or more than one team.
+We have 140 schools in the Greater London area and a further 30 schools in the South Wales area participating in First Give throughout the academic year in 2016/2017.
+This means you might be contacted by more than one school, or more than one class.

 We are not able to guarantee that a class will choose your charity as the students make this decision independently.
 However, please go to 'Get involved' to send an 'expression of interest' to any schools that operate in your area.

 We are not currently able to consider unregistered charities.
 We are working on this and hope to engage with unregistered charities in future years.
 Please note, grants cannot be given to projects that promote religion.
 If you are an unregistered charity and would like to be kept updated, please feel free to email us at email@example.com.

 Simply put: if you are registered with the Charity Commission and have a local office or project that teams can visit, they can represent you!

 The class teacher will get in contact with you if their class votes to represent and support your charity for the programme.
 They will ask if there is a convinient time for you to come in and meet the class.